edanurb/My-programming-language-syntax-in-lex-and-yacc/README.md

+ I created my own programming language with lex and yacc.
+My language contains only syntax rules.
+I do not deal with any semantic rule.

  ## DESCRİPTİON OF SYNTAX THE RULES

 **Sentence Structure:** each sentence is separated from each other by semicolon (;).Whitespaces are ignored